bytedance/lightseq/README.md

 More usage is available [here](./lightseq/inference/README.md).

 ### LightSeq Deployment Using Inference Server
-We provide a docker image which contains tritonserver and LightSeq's dynamic link library, and you can deploy a inference server by simply replacing the model file with your own model file.
+We provide a docker image which contains tritonserver and LightSeq's dynamic link library, and you can deploy an inference server by simply replacing the model file with your own model file.
 ```shell
 sudo docker pull hexisyztem/tritonserver_lightseq:22.01-1
 ```